Privacy and data protection in direct marketing

 You don't need to erase a person's details from your records if they object to direct marketing.
 The right to object to direct marketing does not prevent a business from holding a suppression or 'do not contact' list.
 You can keep a 'do not contact' list of people who have opted out or otherwise told you directly that they do not want to receive marketing to ensure you comply with their objection.

-You must provide individuals with certain information - see privacy notices under the GDPR.
+You must provide individuals with certain information - see privacy notices under the UK GDPR.
 This privacy notice information should be provided to individuals at the point in time when they provide you with their personal information.
 It makes sense to do this when they give their consent to your marketing or when they order goods or services from you.
 If you do not obtain the personal information from the individual themselves, you should provide them with this notice, at the latest, when you first make contact with them.

 Providing personal information to third parties